vickyprince/Puppeteer-Demo/README.md

 This project is created using puppeteer and typescript

-Inorder to run this project install puppeteer and typescript in your project folder.
+Inorder to run this project follow these steps
+1. Do run these commands for package installation-> "npm init" and "npm install puppeteer".
+2. Run this command to launch the application -> "node index.js"

 Two ways to run this project